 Dear Mrs. Mensah,

 I would like to enquire from you as the Electoral Commissioner (EC) of the Republic of Ghana, if a fraudulent voters register was used to conduct the just ended 2019 district assembly elections and the referendum for the creation of the new regions.
 If YES, how could the elections be credible and successful as you described in your closing remarks?
+If NO, why do you need to change such a dependable register before a similar successful exercise can be managed in the upcoming 2020 presidential and parliamentary elections?
+Concerning the regional compilation objections, please can’t you just change the regional names of the districts that fall under the new regions?

 Again, I would like to know if you inherited a credible register from your predecessor, Mrs Charlotte Osei?
 If YES, what have you done so far to make the register useless?
 If NO, why did you use it to conduct the district assembly elections and the referendum for the creation of the new regions under your supervision?
 Why did you describe the referendum and the election conducted with the untrustworthy register as credible and successful?
 Can we use a fake register to conduct credible elections?
 Please, what are the changes made to the 2016 and 2019 register to warrant a compilation of a new one, as suggested?
 Who caused the questionable authenticity of the credible register you inherited and under whose supervision as the EC did it happen?